Qui veut gagner des millions?: Special shows

 On January 19, 2019, the return of the game after three years of absence, saw Jean-Pierre Foucault present the game for his last time hosting five pairs of celebrities playing for charities, emulating the latest series.
 At the end of the show, Camille Combal was a candidate (with Anne-Élisabeth Lemoine); Combal took over the reins of the show permanently (and next charity broadcast) on January 26; Foucault co-contested.

 On April 18, 2019, after the fire at Notre-Dame de Paris, TF1 announced that the Section de recherches series had been replaced by a special edition for that cathedral.
 This saw three pairs of presenters and a duo from Dance avec les stars : Anne-Claire Coudray and Harry Roselmack, Laurence Boccolini and Arthur, Alessandra Sublet and Grégoire Margotton and Fauve Hautot and Chris Marques.

 The return of the daily version on May 13, 2019 brought a novelty: during some programs, two contestants participate in the duet game and two celebrities participate in the duet game for an association, which was previously the case only in the programs in the first part of the evening.

 On April 20, 2020, a format called "à la maison" (at home) started broadcasting during the COVID-19 pandemic in France for celebrity contestants to answer questions from their homes using video conference.
 All prizes generated in this special program are given to charity.

 The 25th anniversary special edition of the program saw two episodes airing in September 2024.
 A TF1 50th anniversary special episode aired on February 4, 2025.
+A special edition with prizes donated for multi-associations aired on May 24, 2025.
+A second one aired on January 13, 2026.
+A third one aired on February 3, 2026.